Nothing Beats Time On The Water

 4. Line Handling

 Managing your line while your fly is in the water.
-Minimizing slack, preventing drag, active presentations and setting the hook.
+Minimizing slack, preventing drag, active presentations, and setting the hook.

 5. Fighting and Landing Fish